 - The complainant will receive full notification of the complaint, notification of any hearing, and will have the right to be present throughout the hearing process.
-In cases that involve crimes of violence, sexual harassment (including sexual assault), and other Title IX violations the complainant will receive notification of disposition of the charge as applicable.
+In cases that involve crimes of violence, sexual harassment, sexual assault, dating violence, domestic violence, stalking and other Title IX violations the complainant will receive notification of disposition of the charge as applicable.

 - In advance of the hearing, the members of the hearing board will be provided a pre-read packet, which may include, among other relevant items: the initial complainant report; any investigation reports and/or witness statements; a statement from the complainant(s) to the board; and a statement from the respondent(s) to the board.

 - Complainant(s) and respondent(s) may submit up to three written character references as part of the hearing process.
 Letters received in advance of the hearing will be included in the pre-read packet; those submitted at the hearing will be offered to board members and opposing party for their review during the formal hearing.

 - The complainant(s) and respondent(s) are provided a full copy of all materials provided to the hearing board as pre-reads for the purpose of preparing for the hearing.
 These documents may not be duplicated nor utilized for any other purpose.
 All materials provided to the complainant(s) and respondent(s) must be returned to the process advisor at the conclusion of the hearing.

 - During the actual hearing before the board, a student has the right to be present when evidence relative to the case is being presented.
 In the disciplinary process, a student who is charged with a violation has the right to remain silent.